HelloSpore

 This comprehensive review examines the immunomodulatory properties of polysaccharopeptide (PSP)—the second major bioactive fraction of Coriolus versicolor (Turkey Tail)—distinguishing it from the better-studied PSK (Krestin) and synthesizing evidence for its effects on macrophage activation, cytokine signaling, T cell polarization, and NK cell function.
 The authors conclude that PSP operates through multiple overlapping immune pathways involving TLR2/TLR4 activation and modulation of M1/M2 macrophage phenotype balance, and identify it as a promising candidate for combination immunotherapy in cancer treatment.
 The review provides the most thorough mechanistic treatment of PSP available in the immunology literature.

-54.Functional MushroomsOpen Access
+69.Functional MushroomsOpen Access ReviewSupportive

 Sathvara, A. B., & Afuwale, C. D. (2024).
 A comprehensive review on mushrooms as a nutraceutical superfood.
 International Journal of Contemporary Microbiology, 12(2), 22–33.